 Judicial Council of California.
 The Judicial Council of California (“Judicial Council”), chaired by the Chief Justice of California, is the chief policy making agency of the California judicial system.
 The California Constitution directs the council to improve the administration of justice by surveying judicial business, recommending improvements to the courts, and making recommendations annually to the Governor and the Legislature.
 The council also adopts rules for court administration, practice, and procedure, and performs other functions prescribed by law.
 The Judicial Council of California is the staff agency for the council and assists both the council and its chair in performing their duties.

-Comments from internal partner, Add information about the actual program from the internal client – i.e. attendees, specific details about meeting/conference, similar to the statement in a resume.
+The Appellate Justice Institute provides justices with critical thinking skills and techniques, keeping up with recent developments in the law, and solving current problems.

 History of the program.

-Dates, Hotel, City;

-Dates, Hotel, City;

-Dates, Hotel, City; and

-Dates, Hotel, City.
+Anaheim Majestic Garden Hotel – November 2025

+Hilton Orange County Costa Mesa – October 18-20, 2023

+Westin South Coast – April 13-15, 2022

+Hyatt Regency OC – April 13-15, 2020 (cancelled )

+Sheraton Fairplex, Pomona - 2018

 DESCRIPTION OF SERVICES AND DELIVERABLES

 Program.
 The Judicial Council of California seeks the hotel or conference center for the following program:

-Title: Name of the program

-Dates: Dates of the program
+Title: Appellate Justice Institute (AJI)

+Dates: April 13 – 16, 2027, May 11 – 14, 2027 or May 18 – 21, 2027

+(The dates are not listed in order of preference)

 Description: Furnish sleeping rooms, meals and facilities for the program

-Location: Location requested
+Location: San Diego (airport and downtown only), Costa Mesa,

+Santa Ana, Pasadena, Glendale, Long Beach and

+Downtown Los Angeles (not listed in order of preference).

 Payment: U.S. Bank National Association Travel Payment Services Card (TPSC); this payment method will serve as a guarantee of the Program and will eliminate the need for a credit application or purchase order for this function.